 If a Soldier Died During the War

 What makes the CWGC records such a key record set for finding a soldier’s army number is that it contains both military and biographical information which can be used to identify the correct soldier.
-Take for example Private Reginald Panton, who was killed in action on 12 February 1942 and buried in Pembroke Military Cemetery, Malta.
+Take for example Private Reginald Panton, who was killed in action on 12 February 1942 and buried in Pembroke Military Cemetery in Malta.
 On Reginald’s register entry for the CWGC, it was recorded that he was the “son of Henry Charles and Alice Panton, of Chatham”.
 An army number was always recorded, described as a service number on the website which will enable you to order their service record.
 If a soldier died in service, you don’t need a death certificate or permission of the next of kin to order their file.

 British Army Casualty Lists and Prisoner of War Records